TALK: The Style is the Empire: Caesar’s Writing Reevaluated

 Event Details

-- Organizer/Sponsor: Sponsored by the Dept. of Classics, the Dept. of History, the Dept. of Linguistics, and the IHC.
+- Organizer/Sponsor: the Dept. of Classics, the Dept. of History, the Dept. of Linguistics, and the IHC.

 - Starts: October 4, 2013 3:00 PM - 5:00PM